ot4i/app-connect-templates/resources/markdown/Stop or start or reboot the Amazon RDS instance whenever a Zendesk Service ticket gets created_instructions.md

    - [Amazon RDS](https://www.ibm.com/docs/en/app-connect/saas?topic=apps-amazon-rds)
 3. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

 The flow is started whenever a new ticket gets created in Zendesk Service.

-In this example, the flow checks the Zendesk Service ticket’s subject to whether to start, stop, or reboot the Amazon RDS instance based on the instance ID from the Zendesk Service ticket.
+The flow checks the Zendesk Service ticket’s subject to whether to start, stop, or reboot the Amazon RDS instance based on the instance ID from the Zendesk Service ticket.

-For more information, see [Using IBM® App Connect to interact with Amazon RDS](https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2023/06/04/using-ibm-app-connect-to-interact-with-amazon-rds).